 The funds held within SSAs remain on PURE’s balance sheet and are available to PURE to meet claim and expense obligations.1 This contributes to PURE’s financial strength and keeps its cost of capital low by reducing the reliance on expensive third-party capital.
 In addition, SSA allocations can reduce PURE’s taxable income, so they contribute to PURE’s ability to grow its capital in a highly efficient manner.

 Benefits to Members

-How does the balance of my SSA increase?
 Your SSA balance can increase only as the result of future allocations.
 The balance does not earn interest and you cannot make deposits into this account.
-While future allocations are not guaranteed, PURE has made an allocation in each of the past seven consecutive years.*

-What are the tax consequences to me of my SSA?
-SSA allocations are generally considered a return of premium so, unless you have a unique circumstance that enabled you to deduct the original cost of your PURE policies from your taxable income, the SSA allocation should not create a taxable event.
+SSA allocations are considered a return of premium so, unless you have a unique circumstance that enabled you to deduct the original cost of your PURE policies from your taxable income, an SSA allocation should not create a taxable event.
 However, PURE is not a tax advisor and suggests you consult your ﬁnancial planner or tax preparer with questions or for advice.

 PURE Gold is a loyalty program recognizing members who have been with us for 10 years or more.
 These members are eligible for annual cash distribution of up to 20 percent of their total SSA balance.
 Distributions and their amount are made at the discretion of management (based on the performance of the business in that year,) and require regulatory approval.

 To find out when you will earn PURE Gold status, access your account online.

 You become a PURE Gold member on December 31 of your 10-year anniversary with PURE.
 (To find out when you become a PURE Gold member, visit your Profile Settings page in your account.)
 You will receive an email communication with more information about your distribution in July of the following year.